DylanMoriarty/moriartynaps/app/_posts/0000-19-04-stranger-music-iii.md

 visible: true
 ---

 This is it!

-Over a couple months I listened to roughly 150 cds from a stranger's collection I picked up off the sidewalk.
+A few months after adopting 154 cds from the sidewalk, I've made it through this stranger's collection of tunes.

-Highly recommend the experience, and also, these artists from it! –
+Highly recommend the experience, and also, these artists from it –

 {% include postimg.html imgsrc="posts/9-sm3/all.jpg" full="true" class="black-border" %}